os-js/manual.os-js.org/src/v3/tutorial/application/README.md

 # Application Tutorial

+This tutorial will show you how to create an application and use some of the functionalities.

 You can use the [official example package](https://github.com/os-js/osjs-example-application) as a boilerplate for your project.

 To generate a new package using the example via CLI run `npm run package:create`.